 If a device is using role mode, it will flash the role pattern at the LED Brightness setting.
 By default, that would be at 100% intensity.
 However, if a user additionally configures devices to use 0% intensity (aka Off), the role pattern will flash at 0% intensity and not be visible.

 Products sidebar.Role mode will flash their LEDs in the Role Mode Pattern.Device mode will enable their LEDs in their respective device modes.
-These modes can be found in their datasheets.Tags and Anchors support Radio Frequency (RF) Agility, which allows them to switch between predefined RF settings.
+The device mode pattern is detailed in the corresponding device datasheet.Tags and Anchors support Radio Frequency (RF) Agility, which allows them to switch between predefined RF settings.
 RF Agility allows users to operate multiple overlapping UWB networks or change UWB frequency to avoid interference with other systems.

 RF settings consist of three components: UWB Channel, Pulse Repetition Frequency (PRF) and Preamble Code.